RadioPotin/rainfall42/bonus1/README.md

 ## Overflowing the buffer

-Since the integer is at the higher memory address than the buffer, we can easily overflow this address and bypass the condition for i = 1464814662.
+Since the integer is at the higher memory address than the buffer, we can easily overflow this address and pass the condition `if (i == 1464814662)`.

 So technically we need more than 40 bytes to overflow the buffer and be able to overwrite the integer.

 But how can we pass a positive value to memcpy with a negative integer as input ?

 We know that `uint_max = 2^32 - 1 = 4294967295`.

 So if we add `1` to `4294967295` we get 0 when casting it to a unsigned integer.

 Let's divide by `4` to get the integer.